feathersjs/docs/api/authentication/oauth.md

   - `transport`: Set to `'session'` (see [Grant response data](https://github.com/simov/grant#response-data-transport))
   - `callback`: Set to `'<defaults.path>/<name>/authenticate'`.
 This should not be changed.

-> __Pro tip:__ Removing the `redirect` setting is a good way to troubleshoot oAuth authentication errors.
+> __Pro tip:__ Removing the `redirect` setting is a good way to troubleshoot OAuth authentication errors.

-Standard oAuth authentication can be configured with those options in `config/default.json` like this:
+Standard OAuth authentication can be configured with those options in `config/default.json` like this:

 ```json
 {